NCEAS/vegbank2/README.md

 $ poetry export -f requirements.txt --only main --without-hashes -o requirements.txt
 ```

-Once this is complete, you can build and deploy a new docker image and know that your python library will be available to your code to utilize.
+Once this is complete, you can build and deploy a new docker image and know that your python library will be available for your code to utilize.

 ## Current Contributors